eezstreet/SWATEliteForce/README.md

 # CREDITS #
 Irrational Games and Sierra for the game.
 MulleDK9 for information regarding the Speech Recognition feature.
+Jose21Crisis helped a lot with weapon-related math and contributed much to the design.
 Anything else was my own work.

 # LICENSE #